Provide your equine with forage prior to and during prolonged exercise. While trail riding, offer the opportunity to graze along the way.

 How Slow Fed Free Choice Forage Assists in Colic Prevention

-Slow feeding requires the horse to eat smaller amounts over a longer period of time.
-Chewing activates saliva production; increased chew time yields higher saliva quantities creating an overall higher saliva to forage ratio and further reduction of particle size.
-This also decreases the risk of impaction colic.
+Slow feeding prior to exercise requires the horse to eat smaller amounts over a longer period of time.
+Chewing activates saliva production, which buffers gastric acid.
+Increased chew time yields higher saliva quantities creating an overall higher saliva to forage ratio and further reduction of particle size.
+This also decreases the risk of impaction colic associated with exercise.

 The equine cecum serves as a storage site for water and electrolytes if forage is present.
 Fiber consumption increases water consumption and the extra water is held in the cecum until absorption.
 During exercise when dehydration may be an issue, the cecum can help keep the horse hydrated and supply him with electrolytes that are lost in sweat.
 Bottom line - forage creates a reservoir of fluids in the cecum.

 Take Home Message